cksystemsteaching/selfie/README.md

 ...
 ```

 Assembly code might look scary or at least cryptic to you but once you get the idea it is surprisingly simple.
 Each line that begins with `0x` corresponds to a single machine instruction.
 The number that follows `0x` such as `140`, for example, is a *memory address* which is similar to a line number in source code.
 For readability, we highlight blocks of machine instructions using `---`.

+> Every C\* statement translates to a block of RISC-U machine instructions

 The key observation here is that there is an immediate correspondence between lines of code in `double.c` and blocks of machine instructions in `double.s`.
 For example, the statement `return n + n;` in line 2 of `double.c` corresponds to the block of machine instructions from `0x154` to `0x164`.
 In other words, the block of machine instructions shows you how the statement is actually implemented for real!

+> RISC-U machine code gives C\* code meaning!

 There exists such a correspondence for all C\* code which makes reading machine code compiled by selfie easier.
 Readers familiar with machine code may notice that the compiled code shown here is inefficient.
 For example, the machine instruction at `0x164` is redundant and could be removed.
 However, selfie generates unoptimized code on purpose to keep things simple and maintain the immediate correspondence between C\* and its selfie-compiled machine code.
 We nevertheless get back to that point in subsequent chapters.